 The character of Jack Dalton was named after Mack Dalton, one of the bad guys in a 1984 episode of The A-Team (the episode was titled In Plane Sight).
 After a Google search, I found out that Nevada Beach’s Waiting for an Angel was the boombox song in Jerico Games (another 1991 episode).
 The chorus hook is derivative of a Marvin Gaye song titled I Heard It Through The Grapevine (1968).
 In Black Widower (a 1992 episode of The Simpsons), Sideshow Bob said that Richard Dean Anderson wasn’t much of an actor as MacGyver.
 This was referencing his undercover alias – a nerd by the name of Dexter Filmore.
 I’m surprised that R.D.A.
 (Richard Dean Anderson) agreed to guest on The Simpsons, although it did take him many years to warm up to the idea.

 The inclusion of the red-capped Roy in a season 8 episode of The Simpsons (The Itchy & Scratchy & Poochie Show) makes me think that it was a reference to the 1989 (season 5) inclusion of Wilt Bozer (a new character is meant to boost ratings).
 Ironically, Wilt became the black sidekick in the reboot.
 In the original series, Wilt wasn’t really much of a regular.
-This was because of Mission: Impossible being revived in 1988.
+Wilt was added because of Mission: Impossible being revived in 1988.
 The revival was short-lived.
 It got cancelled in 1990 because Angus MacGyver was essentially the IMF (Impossible Mission Force) all contained in one person.
-The revival was redundant and also old-fashioned because it wasn’t ground-breaking like MacGyver.
+The revival wasn’t ground-breaking like MacGyver.
 Besides technological innovations, MacGyver was known for having many episodes where we don’t see recurring characters.
 Usually, he’s the only familiar face.